azharshahstl/CocktailShaker/app/notes.md

 models:
     Mixologist
     has_many :cocktails
-    has_many :alcohols, though: :cocktails
+    has_many :alcohols, through: :cocktails
+    has_many :cocktails, through: :comments

     Cocktail
     belongs_to :mixologist
     has_many :alcohols
+    has_many :mixologists, through: comments

     Alcohol
     belongs_to :cocktail
-    has_many users: through, :cocktails
+    has_many mixologists: through, :cocktails

     GlassWare